John Torode: Early life

-John Douglas Torode was born on 23 July 1965 as the youngest of three boys in Melbourne, Victoria, but between the ages of four (when his mother died) and then he lived in Maitland, New South Wales, with his brother Andrew, and his grandmother who taught him to cook.
+John Douglas Torode was born on 23 July 1965 as the youngest of three boys in Melbourne, Victoria, but, between the ages of four (when his mother died) and ten, he and his brother Andrew lived in Maitland, New South Wales, with his grandmother, who taught him to cook.
 He then lived in Edithvale, Melbourne, with his father and his brothers, though his father was frequently away from home because of work.

-His early cooking career started at Le Coq Au Vin restaurant in Aspendale and his later apprenticeship was at several establishments in Beaumauris, both in Melbourne.
+His early cooking career started at Le Coq Au Vin restaurant in Aspendale and his later apprenticeship was at several establishments in Beaumaris, both in Melbourne.
 He has said that the food in his childhood was fairly normal, and roast chicken remains one of his favourite dishes because of the connection to his childhood, although his favourite meal at that time was crumbed lamb cutlets.